ivose/dj7h/README.md

 # Project Setup Instructions

+This small project is made by watching a video [video](https://www.youtube.com/watch?v=PtQiiknWUcI&t=24724s).

 ## Recommended Setup

 It is recommended to use a Linux operating system, or if you're on Windows, use WSL (Windows Subsystem for Linux) with an Ubuntu installation.